rackerlabs/support-how-to/content/how-to/rackspace-intelligence/understanding-the-rackspace-intelligence-dashboard-user-interface/index.md

 ---

-Rackspace Intelligence monitors the performance and availability of infrastructure and, when limits are exceeded, is able to respond by [notifying](/support/how-to/working-with-rackspace-intelligence-notification-plans) or
+Rackspace Intelligence monitors the performance and availability of infrastructure and, when limits are exceeded, can respond by [notifying](/support/how-to/working-with-rackspace-intelligence-notification-plans) or
 [suppressing a notification](/support/how-to/work-with-notification-suppressions-in-rackspace-intelligence).

 When you [log in to Rackspace Intelligence](/support/how-to/logging-in-to-the-rackspace-intelligence-dashboard),